Technical Overview & Methodology

 Use the following workflow for a typical single-phase powder pattern.

 1. Load the data file.
 Click Select Data File.
-Supported formats include .xy, .xrdml, .ras, and others.
+Supported formats include .xy, .xrdml, .ras, .xra, and plain text two-column data.

 2. Detect peaks.
 On the Peaks tab, adjust the Min peak (%), Radius (pts), and Points sliders until the automatically detected peaks match the visual pattern.